Overview

 Finding therapy

-If you’re interested in working with a licensed marriage and family therapist, you may find the following resources and tips helpful:
+If you’re interested in marriage and family therapy, you may find the following resources and tips helpful:

 • Use a directory: The American Association for Marriage and Family Therapy (AAMFT) provides a locator for providers near you.
 The National Registry of Marriage-Friendly Therapists also provides a directory of licensed providers across the United States.